Turing Scheme

 Travel Grant

-This consists of funding to put towards the direct costs of travel (e.g., flights etc.).
-The exact amount of the travel grant will be dependent on the distance between the University of Reading and your destination institution/organisation.
+This consists of funding to put towards the direct return costs of travel (e.g., flights or travel to and from the host).
+The maximum amount of the travel grant is calculated by country.

 Application process